-- 2. When you are spinning and walking in a circle around your partner, sometimes you face your partner and sometimes your back is to your partner.
+- 1. In this model, who represents the Sun and who represents the Earth? - 2.
+When you are spinning and walking in a circle around your partner, sometimes you face your partner and sometimes your back is to your partner.
 Which of these represents day for you and which represents night for you?

-When you face your partner it is like day as the Sun shines on your face and when your back is to your partner, then it is like night. - 3.
-You could spin around very quickly, but how many hours need to pass for the Earth to rotate once?
-24 hours - 4.
+- 3. You could spin around very quickly, but how many hours need to pass for the Earth to rotate once? - 4.
 You could also move around your partner quite quickly.
 In reality, how long does it take for the Earth to go once around the Sun?
-365 days